inexorabletash/font-table-access/security-privacy.md

 ## 2.6.
 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

-The font list includes:

-* Fonts included in the operating system distribution.
-* Fonts installed by particular applications installed on the system, for example office suites.
-* Fonts directly installed by the system administrator and/or end user.
+Font table access provides overall access to the raw data stored in a font's tables.
+This information includes all of the information about a specific font, including:

+* The presence or absence of the font on a system, or whether the font is at least not available in a given User Agent
+* Metadata contained in a font's tables, including its various names, color and variability data, and copyright information
+* The raw table data used in OpenType fonts (e.g. the cmap table, etc)
+* The raw table data used in TrueType or CFF fonts (e.g. 'CFF2' or 'glyf' tables, etc)
+* Any other valid tables contained in the font beyond what may be required for traditional font rendering

-This will identify the operating system and version and potentially some installed applications.
+From this information, it may be possible to identify the operating system and version and potentially some installed applications.

 ## 2.7.
 Does this specification allow an origin access to sensors on a user’s device